neuraloperator/neuraloperator/CODE_OF_CONDUCT.md

 This project follows the [Linux Foundation Code of Conduct](https://lfprojects.org/policies/code-of-conduct/) (version of September 14, 2017), which is itself based on the [W3C Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/), with additional elements from the Cloud Foundry Code of Conduct, and the Hyperledger Project Code of Conduct.

----

-Thank you for helping us maintain a welcoming and professional community!